 Access Control

-Implementing proper access controls is one of the fundamental building blocks in security.
+Implementing proper access controls is one of the fundamental building blocks of security.

 It’s how we decide who gets to see what and how much control they have once they’re in.